-It’s easy to declare yourself a purpose-driven organization.
-It’s much harder, however, to identify just the right purpose, and to activate it throughout the organization so it naturally elevates your business strategy and operations.
+It’s easy to declare yourself a purpose-driven organisation.
+It’s much harder, however, to identify just the right purpose to elevate your business strategy and operations.

 Defining your purpose